joshukraine/dotfiles/README.md

 Launch `vim` and run `:PluginInstall`

 ### Notes

+* In case you're not me, you'll want to add your own name and email to `~/.dotfiles/gitconfig`.
 * If you don't want to use Powerline, simply comment out the relevant lines in the vimrc file.
 * I use the [solarized](https://github.com/altercation/solarized) color scheme (dark) for terminal and `vim`.
 * I use the [Inconsolata font](http://www.levien.com/type/myfonts/inconsolata.html), which you can get optimized for Powerline here: https://github.com/Lokaltog/powerline-fonts